sakshipakhrot/Pneumonia-Detection-using-Deep-Learning/README.md

-# Pneumonia-Detection-using-Deep-Learning

-# 🫁 Pneumonia Detection via Chest X-Rays: A Comparative Deep Learning Study
+# Pneumonia Detection via Chest X-Rays: A Comparative Deep Learning Study

 ## 🏥 Project Motivation
 Pneumonia is a critical respiratory infection that requires rapid and accurate diagnosis.
 While traditional CNNs are effective, medical datasets are often imbalanced or limited in size.
 This project conducts a comparative analysis between a **Custom CNN** and **MobileNetV2 Transfer Learning** to optimize diagnostic accuracy and reduce false-positive rates in clinical screening.